ecterceocgan/deck-divide-dollar/README.md

 In Monte Carlo policy evaluation, we estimate the value of the expected return when starting in state *s* and taking action *a*; and we call this the *action value* of a *state–action pair*.

 The expected return will depend on the reward signal and how it's defined.
 In this example, the reward is ```+1```, ```-1```, or ```0``` for winning, losing, or drawing the game, respectively.
+Winning a game means having the higher total score at the end of the 26 rounds—recall that each player scores the amount on their card played if the sum of the cards is less than one.
 The goal is obviously to win games which means maximize the expected reward.
 Players do not receive any immediate reward after playing a hand.
 Due to this, players must play many rounds before finding out whether they have won or lost the game.
 They must learn which actions in an individual round correspond to winning the game later on.

 Action values for state–action pairs will thus be in the range ```-1``` to ```+1```.
 If the estimated action value for a particular state–action pair is equal to ```+1```, then this means that the player eventually won the game every single time they chose that action while in that state.